 2.330 Non-yellowing ― Resistance to the development of yellowing tinge during exposure for a period of time under stated conditions.

-2.331 Obliterating Power ― See ‘opacity’.
+2.331 Obliterating Power ― See ‘opacity’

 2.332 Off White ― A colour which is obviously not white, but is also not sufficiently far away from white to enable it to be called by a definite colour name.